Jump to Recipe Print Recipe

 • 1 tablespoon light oil for spraying

-• Mix up the cornmeal seasoning mix in a large bag.
-Place the cornmeal fish breading and seasoning ingredients into a large bag and shake to mix it up.
-When the catfish is done soaking in buttermilk, hold the catfish over the bowl to allow the extra milk to run off.
+3. Place the cornmeal fish breading and seasoning ingredients into a large bag and shake to mix it up.

-• Place the catfish in the bag, one fillet at a time.
+5. Place the catfish into the bag, one fillet at a time.
 Shake gently so the raw catfish fillet is coated in the catfish breading mixture.
-Preheat your air fryer to 375º F.
+Press through the bag so the coating is adhered to the fish.

-• Spray the bottom grill of the air fryer with a high heat oil like avocado or canola.
+7. Spray the bottom grill of the air fryer liberally with a high heat oil like avocado or canola.
 (Do not use olive oil or another heat intolerant oil or your fish will turn out rancid.)
-Place a breaded catfish fillet in the air fryer.
-Make sure the fish isn't touching so the air can circulate around each piece of fish.

-• Note, many will recommend flipping your catfish over partway through the cooking cycle.
+11. Note, many will recommend flipping your catfish over partway through the cooking cycle.
 I find this difficult without the catfish falling apart in the air fryer.
 It is up to you if you want to try this.
 I did not flip it and my catfish was still crispy and delicious on both sides.

-• Drizzle fresh lemon juice over the fish and enjoy!
+12. Drizzle fresh lemon juice over the fish and enjoy!

 Notes

 2. To make your own buttermilk, add 1 cup of milk and 1 tablespoon lemon juice.
 It also adds some nice lemon flavor to the fish.
+You can use unsweetened dairy-free milk if you are dairy-free.

 3. Gluten free flour blend – you do not need to add Xanthan gum.
 You can also use brown rice flour.